rhubarbwu/cellrs/README.md

 ### Prerequisites

-- There no specific prerequisites to user `cellrs`.
+- There are no specific prerequisites to use `cellrs`.
 - For developers, [Rust](https://www.rust-lang.org/), including [`cargo`](https://github.com/rust-lang/cargo/).

 ### Dependencies